sawaken-experiment/Shallo-Scheme/README.md

 What is shallow?
 ----------------
-Of course my knowledge and technique of language-implementation...
+Of course my knowledge and technique of language-implementation and C-language-programming are.
-This is my first time of implementing programming-language-interpreter, so I have done almost all things by feel.
+This is my first time of implementing programming-language-interpreter, so I have done almost all things by feel (my own way).

 Destination
 -----------
 This was developed completely for my learning.
-I want update (or remake) this in the future when having time.
+I feel like updating (or remaking) and documenting this in the future when having time.